 - Moderate to severe swelling around the ankles – the ankle area appears puffy and swollen, and the ankle bone may not be visible

 Not all of these symptoms are present in every case.
 However, if your veins fit the above description and you have one or more of these symptoms, it is likely you have varicose veins.
-These symptoms may have already impacted your quality of life, and it may be difficult for you to walk, sit or even stand for a prolonged period.
+These symptoms can take a toll on your quality of life, making it hard to do things like walking or even standing for long periods.

 Q: What are the symptoms of venous insufficiency?